venkytv/botmand/examples/gamebot/README.md

 ### Usage

-The bot is triggered in any channel it is in by a directed message which the word "game" in it.
+The bot is triggered in any channel where it is present by a directed message with the word “game” in it.